Mary Moffat Letters, Cory Library, Grahamstown

 - Mary Moffat is the mistress of excuses in her letters.
 She is always being ill or too busy, even about missing writing her daughters’ birthday letters.
 Indeed, 28 of the 54 letters start with such excuses.
 She comments that there is little time for anything other than keeping the household running.
 Headaches, many pregnancies, she needs to have total calm etc are also among her ‘good reasons’.

-- Many letters mention a religious circle and connections spreading from Dukinfield and Stalybridge out to Sheffield.
+- Many letters mention a religious circle and connections spreading from Dukinfield and Stalybridge out to Sheffield in the north of England.

 - Mrs Greaves, and also Mrs Brown, share religious views and involvements with Mary Moffat; these were continuing bonds expressed fondly over a long time period.